cedx/akismet.js/README.md

 To be able to use the HTML client, we must rely on a proxy server adding [CORS](http://www.w3.org/TR/cors) headers to service responses.

 This is why a [server implementation](https://github.com/cedx/akismet/blob/master/lib/server.js) is provided within this package.
-Unlike the other package classes, the `Server` class must be required explicitly if you want to use it in your code:
+Unlike the other package classes, the `Server` class must be required explicitly if you want to use it in your own code:

 ```javascript
 const Server = require('@cedx/akismet/lib/server');